inveniosoftware/react-searchkit/docs/docs/components/react_search_kit.md

 - **appName** `string` _optional_

   A name to uniquely identify the application.
 Useful when enabling the `event listener` (read below) and when multiple ReactSearchKit apps are loaded in the same page.

   The `overridable-id` of each component will be prefixed by this `appName` ([see here](https://inveniosoftware.github.io/react-searchkit/docs/ui-customisation)).
 Default is empty string `'' ` (no namespacing).

 - **eventListenerEnabled** `boolean` _optional_

   If `true` the application listens to the `queryChanged` event else if `false` no listener is registered.
 When this event is emitted the application triggers a search based on the payload that is passed to the event at the emission time.
 Default `false`.

+- **overridableId** `String` *optional*

+  An optional string to define a specific overridable id.

 - **initialQueryState** `object` _optional_